consciousness

 (source)

-We let it happen.
+Yet, we let it happen.
 This is our modern lifestyle.
 And to use Pasolini’s words, we are consciously unconscious.
 Now, isn’t it time to become fully conscious?

-Pasolini on modern lifestyle Read More »
+Pasolini On Modern Lifestyle Read More »

 For those who have connected the dots, the picture is clear.
 Going back to that normal is not a possibility.
 In fact, we are showing up every day with the intent of reaching a higher level of consciousness and helping others to do so.